Online Joint Assortment-Inventory Optimization under MNL Choices: Incorporating Approximate Static Optimization Oracles

 \begin{restatable}{theorem}{regretworacle} Consider the policy $\pi_{\epsilon, \delta}$ generated by Algorithm~\ref{alg-main} based on an $\epsilon$-$\delta$ oracle.
 For any instance stated in \Cref{thm-main}, the total regret of policy $\pi_{\epsilon, \delta}$ over $T$ inventory cycles satisfies

 \end{restatable}

 Compared to \Cref{thm-main}, the regret bound in \Cref{thm-regret-oracle} includes an additional term accounting for the approximation errors of the $\epsilon$-$\delta$ oracle.
+This additional error term depends on the values of $\bv$ and $\bre$.
 Note that the regret automatically adapts to the errors of the approximate static optimization oracle, even if we do not know the magnitude of the errors when implementing our algorithm.
-Importantly, \Cref{thm-regret-oracle} asserts that the regret caused by the exploration-exploitation trade-off is still sublinear in $T$.
+Importantly, \Cref{thm-regret-oracle} asserts that the regret caused by the exploration-exploitation trade-off is still sublinear in $T$ regardless of the instance.